Article Translations: (Spanish)

 How Is Chickenpox Diagnosed?

-Doctors usually can diagnose chickenpox just by looking at the telltale rash.
+Doctors usually can diagnose chickenpox by looking at the telltale rash at either an in-office visit or a telemedicine visit.

 Call your doctor if you think your child has chickenpox.
 The doctor can guide you in watching for complications and in choosing medicine to ease itching.